AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Frequently Asked Questions

-What is AI search ranking and how does it differ from traditional SEO?
+What is Citation Engineering and how does it differ from traditional SEO?

-How long does it take to see results from AI search ranking efforts?
+How long does it take to see results with AI search ranking strategies?

-AI-citable content requires: a key takeaway block in the first 250 words, comparison tables with 4+ competitors and 5+ evaluation criteria, claim-evidence pairs where every assertion is backed by a named source within 2 sentences, and FAQ sections using H3 headings.
-This structured formatting allows AI summarizers to extract specific, citable statements without ambiguity rather than treating content as generic information.
+AI platforms prioritize content with key takeaway blocks (60-80 words), comparison tables with 4+ competitors and 5+ criteria, claim-evidence pairs where every assertion is backed by named sources within 2 sentences, and FAQ sections using H3 headings.
+This structured format allows AI summarizers to extract citable statements without ambiguity and increases the likelihood of your content being recommended.

-How do you track AI search citations and measure share of voice?
+How do you track ai search citations and measure success?

 Share: